alan-turing-institute/ReproducibleResearchResources/champions/champions-programme.md

 nice, interesting stories.
 All readers, not just collaborators or the original authors, must be able to check published research.

-For the Turing, reproducibility ensures that the wider academic, indus˜try and governmental communities we operate in can easily validate, replicate and build on the work we produce.
+For the Turing, reproducibility ensures that the wider academic, industry and governmental communities we operate in can easily validate, replicate and build on the work we produce.
 This helps us extend the Turing's impact beyond the immediate outputs of the institute itself, providing a "force multiplier" effect